Briennaa/Eerie-Tracks/README.md

 **Note: On Mac this might be Show in Finder

-This should open your file explorer to the Repository is stored
+This should open your file explorer to where the Repository is stored

 When you make changes in the directory GitHub will notice and show those file changes

 For instance when I saved these instructions to in the README.md it was reflected in GitHub Desktop under CHANGES

-### Try making your own change to the ReadMe (write Hello at the bottom ) then save
+### Try making your own change to the ReadMe (write Hello at the bottom or fix a typo) then save

 ### Now the README is changed on your local computer but how do you get those changes to everone else?